The problem

 Vextana is designed around collector-driven pivots: DNS, passive infrastructure, website analysis, code search, certificates, identities, trackers, cloud buckets, business registries, and more.

-The product model centers on one durable workspace with multiple datasets, preserving context while letting teams separate cases, clients, or hypotheses cleanly.
+One durable workspace can hold multiple datasets, preserving context while letting you separate threads, snapshots, or hypotheses cleanly.

 Coverage